Robin van der Vleuten

 • For automated mail sorting, you need to uppercase specific fields in specific countries

-You can spend weeks researching postal systems across 200+ countries, or you can use a library that's already done the work.
+You can spend weeks researching postal systems across hundreds of countries.
+I would rather use a library that already packages that data.

 What it does

-• 250+ country definitions with proper translations (powered by CLDR data)
+• 250+ country definitions with translations powered by CLDR data

-• Subdivisions for 60 countries (states, provinces, prefectures, whatever they call them locally)
+• subdivisions for 60 countries: states, provinces, prefectures, and whatever they call them locally

 Your first address